Food delivery during lockdown

 Spar (Northern Ireland only)

-Many stores in Northern Ireland are now offering a home delivery service specifically for vulnerable people.
-Delivery areas, costs and times are specific to each store, so it is worth calling your local participating store for details.
-You can check the list of participating stores here: spar-ni.co.uk/home-delivery-service
+Some Spars in Northern Ireland are now offering a home delivery service specifically for vulnerable people.
+Delivery areas, costs and times are specific to each shop – check the list of participating shops here: spar-ni.co.uk/home-delivery-service

-Iceland are releasing delivery slots at 11am each day for free delivery the next day.
+Iceland are releasing delivery slots at 11am each day for free delivery the next day, with a minimum spend of £35.
 They have a good range of essential and value items to choose from.
-There is a minimum spend of £35.
-You can book deliver on their website: iceland.co.uk/book-delivery
+You can book delivery here: iceland.co.uk/book-delivery

-Supermarkets and some local convenience stores offer a limited range on the Deliveroo website for same day delivery.
-The service is fast but has a £4.99 delivery fee and is only available in some areas. deliveroo.co.uk
+Supermarkets and some smaller shops offer a limited range of essential items on the Deliveroo website for same day delivery.
+The service is fast but has a delivery fee and is only available in some areas. deliveroo.co.uk

 There are numerous food box subscription delivery services across the UK.
 Most of the options on the website below are for specific foods, for example weekly vegetable box delivery services.
 It can also be worth contacting local suppliers such as butchers and grocers who may offer a weekly box service already, or might be able to put a box together for you and deliver it. allsubscriptionboxes.co.uk/category/box/food